 Falling behind on time in an exam can shoot up your anxiety, choking you in the worst case.

-You may go through the section on time management during the exam in 13 Test Taking Strategies (for Students) Top Test-Takers Use to learn how to manage time efficiently in exam hours.
+You may go through the section on time management during the exam in this post on exam strategies to learn how to manage time efficiently in exam hours.
 There, you’ll also learn one of the key time-management strategies of top test-takers: they strive to stay ahead of time.

 What to do when the exam is overly tough?